Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Results and discussion

 In Fig.~\ref{fig:Av_T} we show the evolution of A$_V$ as a function of time since quenching for selected QGCs at $z\leq2.5$ and considering all combinations of SFHs and inclusion/exclusion of MIRI data.
 We study a mass-complete sample.
 The QGCs are divided into three M$_\star$ bins of similar size.
 In each M$_\star$ bin, the QGCs are divided into four $\Delta$T sub-bins of similar size (the number of QGCs in sub-bins is always $\geq$6).
+The ranges of M$_\star$ and $\Delta$T for each sub-bin are presented in Tab.~\ref{TAB:deltaTbins}.
 In each sub-bin, we calculate the median value of $\Delta$T and A$_V$.
-The error bars represent the standard deviation of the bootstrap analysis, a resampling method to estimate the statistical uncertainties of the measurements.
+The error bars represent the standard deviation of the bootstrap analysis, a resampling method to estimate the statistical uncertainties of the measurements combined with intrinsic uncertainties.
 We resampled our data set for 1\,000 random samples with three random objects removed from the entire sample of mass-complete QGCs.

 Comparing the \textit{MIRI} and \textit{no-MIRI runs} one can see, in Fig.~\ref{fig:Av_T}, that the addition of MIRI points and dust emission models reduces the median A$_V$ in all M$_\star$ bins.
 We discuss the constraining of A$_V$ according to the CIGALE mock analysis in App.~\ref{APP:miriAttenuation}.
 Despite the negligible change in A$_V$ uncertainties, consistency amongst different SFH is stable across the probed $\Delta$T ranges.
 This decreased A$_V$ is more prominent towards larger $\Delta$T and lower M$_\star$.
 We see a dramatic decrease in A$_V$ (0.5-1.2 mag) when MIRI data is present for the largest $\Delta$T and least massive QGCs (M$_*\sim10^9$M$_\odot$).
 Even if obtaining proper ages and A$_V$ is uncertain without spectroscopy \citep[e.g.][]{Nersesian25}, we can use rich photometry to constrain them.
 Thus, MIRI data help break the dust-age degeneracy.